Distinguished Majors Alum

 Outside of the lab, Barat enjoys reading, watching films, listening to music, attempting to learn new languages (he speaks four), and playing the violin for First Year Players (for which he has played in five musical productions).
 He has also served a a TA for CHEM 4410 (Biological Chemistry I) for two semesters and for GNUR 5390 (Introduction to the U.S. Healthcare System) for three semesters.
 He also worked with the Undergraduate Research Network (serving as the Vice-Chair for one year) and volunteered at the UVA Medical Center through Madison House for six semesters.
 He also loves supporting his Cleveland and Columbus sports teams and following tennis, cricket, and golf, among many other sports.

-Following graduation, Barat will attend medical school at the University of Oklahoma College of Medicine.
+Following graduation, Barat will attend medical school at the University of Toledo College of Medicine and Life Sciences.

 Samuel WachamoBachelor of Science in Chemistry with Specialization in Biochemistry

 Samuel grew up in Hawassa, Ethiopia until he moved to the U.S. and resided in Alexandria, VA in 2013.
 He attended T.C.
 Williams High School.
 The fact that Samuel has only been in the U.S. a few short years makes his success at UVA, and in general, that much more remarkable.
 Despite the myriad changes and challenges Samuel faced as his family resettled in northern Virginia, he graduated at the top of his class at T.C.
 Williams High School and received a full scholarship to the University of Virginia.
 He will be graduating from UVA with a Bachelor of Science in Chemistry (Specialization in Biochemistry) with ACS Certification and High Distinction.